We are aware that some of you may have questions and concerns regarding COVID-19 (Coronavirus) and its effect on the programs.

 - Are you still planning to run your 2020 programs in Cambridge?

-- Am I able to change my program?
+- Am I able to transfer to a later program this summer?

 In these exceptional circumstances, we are allowing our families to switch program dates or courses this summer free of charge if they would like to do so (subject to availability).
 Full dates and details can be found on our courses page.

 - Can I transfer my program to next year?

 If you would prefer to transfer your deposit to next summer, you are able to do so as long as you confirm this via email to email@example.com by 15th May 2020.

 - Am I able to study online if I cannot travel to Cambridge?